Project at a glance

 - As of November 2018, seven industries in Odisha have received 5-Star rating and 49 have received 1-Star rating.

-The Government of Odisha has collaborated with the Energy Policy Institute at the University of Chicago’s India team and signed a statement of intent to advance its commitments for new research, knowledge, and capacity-building partnerships.
+The Government of Odisha has collaborated with the Energy Policy Institute at the University of Chicago’s India team (EPIC-India) and signed a statement of intent to advance its commitments for new research, knowledge, and capacity-building partnerships.

 Besides informing residents about the polluting industries around them, the program aims at strengthening Odisha State Pollution Control Board’s (OSPCB) regulatory efforts to ensure compliance.
 This engagement in Odisha is supported by the Tata Centre for Development at UChicago.

 Building on its experience of supporting Maharashtra Pollution Control Board in designing a star rating program for industries, the EPIC-India team worked with OSPCB to launch an information disclosure program through a star-rating scheme (www.ospcb.info).

 As part of the partnership, EPIC-India has set up a knowledge cell at OSPCB and researchers are working with its officials to improve environmental regulations.
 In the first year (2018) of the partnership, EPIC-India worked closely with the OSPCB to effectively utilize Continuous Emission Monitoring System (CEMS) for regulation.
 This includes jointly developing and implementing systematic protocols for calibration and automating data quality checks and compliance analysis.